krymchuk/mypayiq/README.md

 # mypayIQ - Smart Subscription Management

 A modern subscription and payment management dashboard built with Next.js 14, TypeScript, and Tailwind CSS.
+This project was entirely generated using AI (Claude 3.5 Sonnet) through the Cursor IDE, showcasing the capabilities of AI-driven development.

+## AI-Powered Development

+This project stands as a testament to the capabilities of modern AI in software development:

+- 🤖 100% AI-generated codebase
+- 🎯 Generated using Claude 3.5 Sonnet via Cursor IDE
+- ✨ Clean, maintainable, and production-ready code
+- 🔄 Iterative development through AI-human collaboration
+- 📚 Auto-generated documentation and comments
+- 🧪 AI-assisted testing and quality assurance

 ## Features